rba100/aipipe/README.md

 }
 ```

+The 'code block' flag `--cb` is best for when you want something specifically formatted, rather than for you to just read yourself.
+Without it the llm might right "Sure, here's you file..." which you might not want to pipe into another application.

 ### Options

 - `--cb`: outputs only the first code block emitted by the LLM, discarding all other output.
 Otherwise all output is emitted to std out.
-- `--r1`: use a reasoning model instead, for extra oomph,
+- `--r1`: use a reasoning model instead, for extra oomph.
 - `--fast`: use a fast-but-thick model instead, for extra speed.

 ## Installation